FIRE Guidelines and Application

 • how your investigation has progressed during your FIRE Consultancy

-You will not necessarily need a letter of commitment from an outlet at the time you apply, but you will need one before you receive your Virtual Newsroom.
-The outlet must meet basic journalistic standards as determined by FIRE, which now include indemnifying the reporter for the story—legally protecting you as it would a staff reporter.
+You will not need a letter of commitment from an outlet at the time you initially inquire, but you will need one before you receive your standard Virtual Newsroom grant or Greenlight Grant.
+For any grant, the outlet must meet basic journalistic standards as determined by FIRE, which now include indemnifying the reporter for the story—legally protecting you as it would a staff reporter.
+The requirement is more formalized in the Greenlight Grants, as elaborated here.

-Depending on the circumstance, an invitation can happen at any stage of the consultancy.
-If you are invited to apply, your Virtual Newsroom application would be subject to the following review and selection.
+Depending on the circumstance, an invitation can happen at any stage of the Consultancy.
+If you are invited to apply, your application would be subject to the following review and selection.

 Virtual Newsroom Review and Selection

-If invited to apply to the FIRE Virtual Newsroom, you would fill out a form and answer follow-up questions.
-Awards for the Virtual Newsroom are made by FIRE's Selection Committee, composed of award-winning journalists representing Investigative Reporters and Editors (IRE), three journalism schools, and an assortment of national print and broadcast outlets.
+On recommendation of finalists by FIRE staff, awards for the Virtual Newsroom are made by FIRE's Selection Committee, composed of award-winning journalists affiliated with Investigative Reporters and Editors (IRE), several journalism schools, and an assortment of national print and broadcast outlets.

-Terms of engagement would normally include an initial six to eight months for an agreed-on story scope.
+Terms of engagement would normally include an initial an agreed-on time period and story scope.
 Extensions are granted on request, at the discretion of the director.

 For updates on FIRE, visit News.
 For more information on the FIRE programs, visit FIRE Consultancy Overview or Virtual Newsroom